Great Marin County Hikes – Roy’s Redwoods Open Space Preserve

 Getting Here

 Head west from U.S. 101 on Lucas Valley Road for 13.5 miles and south on Nicasio Valley Road just under 3.5 miles.
-There are places to park on the gravel shoulder near the trailhead, which is on the east side of the road.
-You can also drive west from U.S. 101 on Sir Francis Drake Boulevard to Nicasio Valley Road and turn north (right); the trailhead is a half-mile on the right.
+You can also drive west from U.S. 101 on Sir Francis Drake Boulevard to Nicasio Valley Road and turn north (right); the trailhead is on the road’s east side about half a mile.
+Parking is available on either side.

 Info